sourceduty/Automatic_X_Milestones/README.md

 #
 ### MrBeast

 As of 2024, MrBeast holds the record for the most tweets on X.com, formerly known as Twitter.
 He has tweeted over 55,000 times.
-His content ranges from announcements of his philanthropic efforts and YouTube video releases to engaging with his fanbase through viral challenges and giveaways​
+His content ranges from announcements of his philanthropic efforts and YouTube video releases to engaging with his fanbase through viral challenges and giveaways​.

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.